canonical/github-runner-operator/README.md

 Testing is run via tox and pytest.
 The unit test can be ran with `tox -e unit` and the integration test on juju 3.1 with `tox -e integration-juju3.1`.

 Dependencies are installed in virtual environments.
 Integration testing requires a juju controller to execute.
-These tests will use the existing controller, creating an ephemeral model for the tests which is removed after the testing.
+These tests will use the existing controller, creating an ephemeral model for the tests which is removed after testing.
 If you do not already have a controller setup, you can configure a local instance via LXD, see the [upstream documentation](https://juju.is/docs/lxd-cloud) for details.

 ## Generating src docs for every commit